|Page tools: Print Page Print All RSS Search this Product|

-Estimates are also available for the median price and transfer counts of established houses and attached dwellings for capital cities and rest of state in Residential Property Price Indexes: Eight Capital Cities (cat. no. 6416.0).
+Estimates are also available of the median price and transfer counts of established houses and attached dwellings for capital cities and rest of state, in Residential Property Price Indexes: Eight Capital Cities.

 The accuracy of the indexes relies on the number of price observations available each quarter.
-All Australian residential property sales data are supplied to the ABS by CoreLogic RP Data.
-This dataset is a combination of residential property sales data obtained from State and Territory Land Titles Office or Valuers General Offices in each capital city (collectively referred to as VGs) and real estate agents data provided to CoreLogic RP Data.
+All Australian residential property sales data are supplied to the ABS by CoreLogic.
+This dataset is a combination of residential property sales data obtained from state and territory land titles offices or Valuers General offices, and real estate agents' data provided to CoreLogic.
 The ABS applies classifications to this dataset to create the residential property sales dataset from which the price indexes and related statistics are produced.

-Prior to the December quarter 2013, the HPI was the only series published.
-In the December quarter 2008 issue, updated weights and a refined stratification method based on 2006 Census data were introduced and linked to the existing HPI series (Series 1) at the March quarter 2008.
+Prior to the December quarter 2013, the house price index was the only series published.
+In the December quarter 2008 issue, updated weights and a refined stratification method based on 2006 Census data were introduced and linked to the existing house price index series (Series 1) at the March quarter 2008.
 Series 1 was introduced in the September quarter 2005 issue (with improvements applied back to the March quarter 2002).
-The most significant change was the introduction of a stratification approach to compile the HPI.
+The most significant change was the introduction of a stratification approach to compile the house price index.

 An historical series, from 1986 to 2005, continues to be available as an indicator of established house price movements over a longer period.
-This historical series is not directly comparable to the existing HPI series post 2002 due to the significant changes in methodology introduced in the September quarter 2005 issue.
+This historical series is not directly comparable to the existing house price index series post 2002, due to the significant changes in methodology introduced in the September quarter 2005 issue.

-The Residential Property Price Indexes: Eight Capital Cities (cat. no. 6416.0) contains Explanatory Notes which provide an overview of the scope, coverage, data sources and methodology of the published series.
+The Residential Property Price Indexes: Eight Capital Cities contains explanatory notes which provide an overview of the scope, coverage, data sources and methodology of the published series.
 Appendices are included when appropriate (for example, to explain the outcome of a methodological review).

-More detailed information about the technical aspects of the residential property price indexes and related statistics can be found in the Residential Property Price Indexes: Concept, Sources and Methods, 2014 (cat. no. 6464.0).
+More detailed information about the technical aspects of the residential property price indexes and related statistics can be found in the Residential Property Price Indexes: Concepts, Sources and Methods, 2018.